sunfounder/pico-2w-kit/docs/source/pyproject/py_reversing_aid.rst

 **Conclusion**

-You've successfully built a Reversing Aid System using the Raspberry Pi Pico 2w!
+You've successfully built a Reversing Aid System using the Raspberry Pi Pico 2 W!
 This project demonstrates how sensors can be used to provide real-time feedback, a fundamental concept in robotics and automation.